lakejs/lake-docs/guide/index.md

 * **Easy customization**: The interface and data model are extensions built on the DOM, rather than creating a completely new model.
 This means you can do anything that can be done in the DOM.

 ::: warning NOTE
-Lake is not going to add the following features, as doing so would significantly increase the software's size and complexity.
-If you need these features, please consider using another editor.
+The following features will not be added to Lake, as supporting them would significantly increase the software's size and complexity.
+If you need these features, please use another editor.

 * Real-time collaboration
 * Typography beyond the web format